Skip to content

 Hardware Labels to apply

-Ryzen AI 300-series laptop (NPU + Vulkan iGPU + ROCm iGPU) xdna2, vulkan, rocm
+Ryzen AI 300-series laptop (NPU + Vulkan iGPU + ROCm iGPU) lemon-prod, xdna2, vulkan, rocm

 New Runner Setup